Vizir/carnival/README.md

 In some words, Carnival provides a managing infra-structure for your application.
 All the data related to Carnival will be located under the /admin namespace.

+## Installation

+Add gem "carnival" to your gemfile

+Run bundle install

+Execute rails generate carnival:install to copy migrations and generate the initializer

 ##TODO
 * create has many association input data